EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 In this section we will present some RocksDB configurations that we actually run in production.

 ### Prefix database on flash storage
 This service uses RocksDB to perform prefix range scans and point lookups.
-It is running on flash storage.
+It is running on Flash storage.

      options.prefix_extractor.reset(new CustomPrefixExtractor());

- Since the service doesn't need total order iterations (see "Prefix databases"), we define prefix extractor.
+Since the service doesn't need total order iterations (see [Prefix databases](#prefix-databases)), we define prefix extractor.

      rocksdb::BlockBasedTableOptions table_options;
      table_options.index_type = rocksdb::BlockBasedTableOptions::kHashSearch;
 options.table_factory.reset(NewBlockBasedTableFactory(table_options));

-We use hash index in table files to speed up prefix lookup, although increasing storage space and memory usage.
+We use a hash index in table files to speed up prefix lookup, but it increases storage space and memory usage.

      options.compression = rocksdb::kLZ4Compression;

-LZ4 compression reduces CPU usage, although increasing storage space.
+LZ4 compression reduces CPU usage, but increases storage space.

      options.max_open_files = -1;

-This which avoids looking up files in table cache, thus speeding up all queries.
+This setting disables looking up files in table cache, thus speeding up all queries.
 This is always a good thing to set if your server has a big limit on open files.

      options.options.compaction_style = kCompactionStyleLevel;
      options.level0_file_num_compaction_trigger = 10;